SwarnenduG07/x-monitoring/docs/architecture.md

 ## Components

-1. **API Gateway**: Acts as the entry point for external requests and orchestrates communication between services.
+1. **NGinx as API getway**: Acts as the entry point for external requests and orchestrates communication between services.
 2. **X Monitoring Service**: Polls the X API every 5 seconds to check for new posts from monitored accounts.
 3. **AI Analysis Service**: Processes posts using Gemini 1.5 Pro for sentiment analysis and trading decisions.
 4. **Trading Orchestrator**: Manages trade execution via Jupiter DEX on Solana.
-5. **Notification Service**: Sends updates about monitoring and trading activities to Telegram.
+5. **Trade-bot**: Works as a user interface from sending token id and account same for monitoring.

+## Features in pipeline
 6. **Model Training Service**: Improves AI models over time based on historical data and outcomes.
 7. **Data Preprocessing Service**: Prepares data for AI analysis and model training.

 ## Data Flow
+1. User send the token id and accoutn same in telegram
 1. X Monitoring Service detects a new post and publishes it to the "new-posts" topic.
 2. AI Analysis Service subscribes to "new-posts" topic, processes the post, and publishes results to "analysis-results".
 3. Trading Orchestrator subscribes to "analysis-results" topic and executes trades based on analysis.